What to know about the Supreme Court immunity ruling in Trump's 2020 election interference case

 WASHINGTON -- The Supreme Court's ruling Monday in former President Donald Trump's 2020 election interference case makes it all but certain that the Republican will not face trial in Washington ahead of the November election.

-In the court's majority opinion, Chief Justice John Roberts wrote that while “the president is not above the law,” he also “may not be prosecuted for exercising his core constitutional powers.”
-Therefore, Trump is “entitled to at least presumptive immunity from prosecution for his official acts,” Roberts wrote.
+In a 6-3 ruling, the justices said that former presidents are shielded from prosecution for actions that fell within their official job duties, but they do not have immunity for unofficial acts.

-The ruling means that special counsel Jack Smith cannot proceed with core allegations in the indictment — or must at least defend their use in future proceedings before the trial judge.
+The ruling means that special counsel Jack Smith cannot proceed with significant allegations in the indictment — or must at least defend their use in future proceedings before the trial judge.

-The justices, for instance, wiped out Smith’s use of allegations that Trump sought to leverage the investigative power of the Justice Department by ordering investigations into claims of voter fraud.
-It does not matter, the justices said, if the requested investigations were based on sham allegations or based on an improper purpose.
-At the end of the day, the court said, “the President cannot be prosecuted for conduct within his exclusive constitutional authority.”
+The justices, for instance, wiped out Smith’s use of allegations that Trump tried to use the investigative power of the Justice Department to undo the election results even though officials told him they had uncovered no evidence of pervasive fraud.

-The justices said the lower court must “carefully analyze” whether other allegations involve official conduct for which the president would be immune from prosecution.
+The justices sent the case back to U.S. District Judge Tanya Chutkan, who must now “carefully analyze” whether other allegations involve official conduct for which the president would be immune from prosecution.

 Among the issues for further analysis is Trump’s relentless badgering of then-Vice President Mike Pence to not certify the electoral votes on Jan.
 6, 2021.
-The justices said it was “ultimately the Government’s burden to rebut the presumption of immunity” in Trump’s interactions with Pence and sent the question back to U.S. District Court Judge Tanya Chutkan.
+The justices said it was “ultimately the Government’s burden to rebut the presumption of immunity” in Trump’s interactions with Pence, and sent the question back to Chutkan.

+The order also directed additional analysis on the various posts on X, then known as Twitter, that Trump made — as well as a speech he delivered to supporters — in the run-up to the riot at the U.S. Capitol.
+Determining whether that communication represents official versus unofficial acts, the justices said, “may depend on the content and context of each" and thus needs more scrutiny.

-The justices also directed additional fact-finding on one of the more stunning allegations in the indictment — that Trump had participated in a scheme orchestrated by allies to enlist fake electors in battleground states won by Democrat Joe Biden who would falsely attest that Trump had won in those states.
+The justices required fresh fact-finding on one of the more stunning allegations in the indictment — that Trump had participated in a scheme orchestrated by allies to enlist fake electors in battleground states won by Democrat Joe Biden who would falsely attest that Trump had won in those states.

-The Trump team had argued that the selection of alternate electors was in keeping with Trump’s presidential interest in the integrity and administration of the federal elections and cited as precedent an episode from 1876 in which President Ulysses Grant sent federal troops to Louisiana and Mississippi to ensure that Republican electors got certified in those two cases.
+The Trump team had argued that the selection of alternate electors was in keeping with Trump’s presidential interest in the integrity and administration of the federal elections and cited as precedent an episode he said took place in the disputed election in 1876.

-The Smith team, by contrast, portrayed the fake elector scheme as a purely private action that implied no presidential duty.
+The Smith team, by contrast, portrayed the fake elector scheme as a purely private action that implicated no presidential duty.

 The conservative justices in their majority opinion didn’t answer the question as to which side was right, instead saying that “determining whose characterization may be correct, and with respect to which conduct, requires a close analysis of the indictment’s extensive and interrelated allegations.”